Liam-Helfrich/LockBoxCode/photos/desc.md

 ![ClosedBox](https://user-images.githubusercontent.com/78624384/130335036-70e5ead1-01f4-411a-b8d2-1a44e0405642.jpg)

+I designed the box to consume as little power as possible.
+The box runs on three AAA batteries and has a battery life of about one month in sleep mode.
+To conserve energy, the box can be switched off while it is locked: all state information is stored in non-volatile memory and the internal clock runs on a separate battery.
+This means that the box could theoretically last years on a single battery charge.

 ## Using the Box

 Using the box is fairly simple.
 All input is handled through four push buttons on the lid of the box.
 A small OLED screen displays the user interface: